 ABOUT US

-Through our initiatives, we aim to create a ripple effect of hope and transformation.
-We believe that as we broaden our reach, and support is provided to those released from more and more prisons, we are creating safer communities.
+Through our work, we strive to create a ripple effect of hope, healing, and transformation.
+As we expand our reach and provide support to individuals returning from more and more prisons, we believe we are strengthening families and helping build safer, more connected communities.

 MEET THE TEAM